Optimizing CPU-Intensive Devices

 Or, use an algorithm other than Complex or Complex Pro.

 Rendering device windows (GUIs) may add to Live's processing load.
-Close plug-in device windows when not interacting with or modulating the device parameters.
+Keep plug-in device windows closed when not interacting with or modulating the device parameters.